 - Turnouts, overlooks, and viewing areas.

-- Boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways.
+- Conversion of former Interstate System routes or other divided highways into boulevards.

 - Non-infrastructure Pedestrian/Trail Master Plans

 - RTP and Safe Routes to School (SRTS) eligible activities.

 Applications for funding will be accepted from the following:

 - local governments, including city and county governments